ItzDerock/discord-html-transcripts/README.md

     limit: -1, // Max amount of messages to fetch. `-1` recursively fetches.
     returnType: 'attachment', // Valid options: 'buffer' | 'string' | 'attachment' Default: 'attachment' OR use the enum ExportReturnType
     filename: 'transcript.html', // Only valid with returnType is 'attachment'.
 Name of attachment.
     saveImages: false, // Download all images and include the image data in the HTML (allows viewing the image even after it has been deleted) (!
-WILL INCREASE FILE SIZE !)
+WILL INCREASE FILE SIZE USE IF NECESSCARY !)
     footerText: "Exported {number} message{s}", // Change text at footer, don't forget to put {number} to show how much messages got exported, and {s} for plural
     callbacks: {
       // register custom callbacks for the following: